How BHRT Can Help Your Menopause

 Dr Victoria Dobbie

-Victoria is also passionate in helping women through menopause with Bio-identical Hormone Replacement Therapy.
+Dr Victoria is also passionate about helping women through menopause with Bio-identical Hormone Replacement Therapy and has personal experience – so truly understand how her patients feel.

 Dr Victoria Dobbie BDS